HesselinkGroup/xraymaterials/README.md

-# xraymaterials
+# xraymaterials 0.5
-xray material database

-Scripts to calculate delta and beta for various elements and compounds.
+Tools for calculating optical properties of materials in the xray energy regime.

+## Author

+Paul Hansen